m-loay/OOP_Concepts/Tut5_Constref Vs ref/README.md

  Object Oriented Programming

-This tutorial shows hthe difference in sending objects by value and by reference.
-Also , which passing mechanism requires calling the copy constructor.
+This tutorial shows the difference between sending objects by value and by reference.
+Also, which passing mechanism requires calling the copy constructor.
 1)To understand passing object to function mechanisms.
  2)Send object by value requires calling the default copy constructor.
  3)Send object by reference will not require calling the copy constructor and it allows modifying the object.
  4)Send the object by constant reference , will disallow modifying the object.

-1. mkdir Debug
-2. cd Debug
-3. cmake .. -G "MinGW Makefiles" (Windows OS) or cmake ..
-(Linuex OS)
-4. make

 ## Other Important Dependencies
 * cmake >= 3.5